ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/08 - Confirmations of Revelation.md

 tags:
   - how-islam-works
 ---
-## Confirming Revelation was Sent to the Prophet
+## Confirming Revelation was sent to the Prophet
 With the necessity of Revelation and the inimitability of the Quran established, Islam must confirm that the *message* of the Revelation actually took place with the Prophet Muhammad.The verse confirming this is in Surah Al-Baqarah (2:97):

 > Say [Prophet], ‘If anyone is an enemy of Gabriel- who by God’s leave brought down the Quran to your heart confirming previous scriptures as a guide and good news for the faithful-